Key information

 Respite carers are an important part of the child or young person’s Care Team.
 They ensure consistency of care and routine when the child or young person is not with their primary care giver.

-Kinship care is a formal arrangement, similar to foster care and is provided by members of the child or young person’s extended family or an adult who is known to the child and their family (e.g. a close family friend).
+Kinship care is an arrangement, similar to foster care and is provided by members of the child or young person’s extended family or an adult who is known to the child and their family (e.g. a close family friend).

 Children and young people may need care for a short period of time prior to being restored to their families or while a longer-term care arrangement is being organised.